- Established since: 1991

 The main organizing institutions of the first round are the State Universities.

 The main organizer of the second round, the National Biology Olympiad, is the Academia Mexicana de Ciencias A.C.
 (Mexican Academy of Sciences)

 The first round takes place the last week of October, and the participants are high school students from 31 states of the country.

 Each state has a delegate responsible for organizing its State Biology Olympiad and getting the resources required to perform it.

 The second round, the National Biology Olympiad, takes place the last week of November.
 The participants are six students from each state, the winners of the first round.
 This round takes place every year in a different state of the country that hosts the National Biology Olympiad.
-It is sponsored locally by the State University, Ministry of Education or State government, and by the Academia Mexicana de Ciencias (50/50).
+It is sponsored locally by the State University, Ministry of Education, or State government, and the Academia Mexicana de Ciencias (50/50).